 You can also be creative or bring humor to the table.
 The better your content, the more you will stand out, the better your prospecting results will be.

 What is for sure, is that you should never lay the emphasis on yourself, your company, your achievements, etc… People really care about what is relevant to them so you need to make sure that whatever you are sending them will strike the right cord with them.

 Asking relevant questions is also encouraged because we have been trained to answer questions, so if you are asking a good question, you are more likely to get an answer.

 Step 3: Sales Prospecting execution

 Once all the planning is out the way, you just have to execute your strategy.
 Easy enough right?

-Prospecting is hard, so you need to make sure you are going to be able to hold strong throughout the entire duration of the campaign.
+Prospecting is the hardest part of the sales process.
+So, if you want to sell your products or services, you need to make sure you are going to be able to hold strong throughout the entire duration of the campaign.

 Emulation can help with that, we advise you to not prospect on your own.
 Do it as a team, or connect with peers.
 Share your struggles and your successes, it will motivate you to keep going.